DamienHarper/auditor-bundle/README.md

     arguments: ["@dh_doctrine_audit.configuration", "@dh_doctrine_audit.helper", "@doctrine.orm.your_custom_entity_manager"]
  ```

-To generate migrations from schema difference you have to also overwrite settings for schema listener:
+Also, to generate migrations from schema difference you have to also overwrite settings for schema listener:

 ```yaml
 // config/services.yaml (symfony >= 3.4)